 "His Majesty's Naval Establishment on Lake Huron", (as it was first called) kept ships prepared to supply British posts to the northwest.
 By 1820, it was home to over 70 people, including sailors, officers, shipwrights, and soldiers.
 Five large ships, 15 smaller vessels, and numerous workshops and dwellings were built.

 In 1828, a British garrison on Drummond Island was relocated to Penetanguishene.
 By 1834, Canada was defended exclusively by these forces.
 An impressive stone Officers' Quarters was built in 1845.
 The military occupied the site until 1856.

-Discovery Harbour is operated by Huronia Historical Parks, and is an Attraction of the Ontario Ministry of Tourism, Culture and Sport.
+Discovery Harbour is operated by Huronia Historical Parks, and is an Attraction of the Ministry of Heritage, Sport, Tourism and Culture Industries.

 Discovery Harbour is delighted to announce it has been awarded the #SafeTravels Stamp.
 The Safe Travels Stamp is an international symbol designed to allow travellers to recognize governments and companies around the world, which have adopted health and hygiene, standardized protocols – so consumers can experience “Safe Travels”.